ngranahan/fabric-scraper/README.md

 A little web scraper that sends a text alert when fabric is back in stock

 # Serverless
 An AWS Lambda function is configured to run the scraper using the [Serverless Framework](https://www.serverless.com/framework/docs/).
+Run the project locally with `serverless invoke local --function productIsAvailable` and deploy to AWS with `serverless deploy`.

 # AWS
 The AWS Lambda function is triggered daily via AWS Event Bridge.
 Credentials are configured as Lambda env variables.